It’s hard to imagine two things that go together more than Disney and Mickey Mouse.

 According to Ars Technica, “three of the nation’s most powerful rightsholder groups in the country, the Motion Picture Association of America, the Recording Industry Association of America, and the Authors Guild, were not even going to try to pass legislation extending copyrights.”

-So, what happens when Mickey Mouse hits the public domain?
+So, what happened when Mickey Mouse hit the public domain?

-Well, it’s important to note that NOT ALL of Mickey Mouse will be hitting the public domain in 2024.
+Well, it’s important to note that NOT ALL of Mickey Mouse hit the public domain in 2024.

-2024 will specifically pull “Steamboat Willie, “The Barn Dance,” and that original design of Mickey Mouse into the public domain in terms of copyright law.
+As of 2024, “Steamboat Willie, “The Barn Dance,” and the original design of Mickey Mouse have entered the public domain in terms of copyright law.
 As each year passes, more films starring Mickey will enter the public domain.

-Once 2024 comes, Disney won’t have any copyright protection for those original films and Mickey’s original version, but will still own later designs and trademarks.
+As of 2024, Disney has no copyright protection for those original films and Mickey’s original version, but they still own later designs and trademarks.

 Ars Technica raises an example of what this means.
 Take Mickey’s gloves.
 Mickey doesn’t actually wear white gloves until 1929.
-So, while you might be able to create a Mickey toy (featuring that original version of Mickey) on your own without any approval or authorization from Disney in 2024 when Mickey hits the public domain, your toy couldn’t feature Mickey’s signature white gloves until 2025.
+So, while you might be able to create a Mickey toy (featuring the original version of Mickey) on your own without any approval or authorization from Disney now that the original Mickey has hit the public domain, your toy can’t feature Mickey’s signature white gloves until 2025.
 Another article notes, “If you want to utilize Sorcerer Mickey, you’ll have to wait until 2036, as this particular Mickey first appeared in the 1940 film, Fantasia.”
 Modern Mickey looks very different from Steamboat Mickey.

 But, trademark complicates things

-BUT, it isn’t as simple as it might sound.
+BUT, even though the original Mickey Mouse is in the public domain, it isn’t as simple as it might sound.
 Disney owns trademark rights to Mickey Mouse, which don’t expire in the way that copyright does.
 According to NOVA South Eastern University, “Trademark law protects words, phrases, and symbols used to identify the source of the products or services.
 Copyright protects works of artistic expression from being copied.”

 Mickey Mouse is used heavily by Disney to identify the fact that Disney is the source of a particular product.
 Some argue that while the old Mickey Mouse cartoons will fall into public domain, trademark may save Mickey himself.

-One example of this is that the first Tarzan stories are now public domain, but you don’t see rival stories of Tarzan because the heirs of Edgar Rice Burroughs, the creator of Tarzan, obtained a trademark on the name “Tarzan.”
+One interesting example of the use of trademark law is Tarzan.
+The first Tarzan stories are now public domain, but you don’t see rival stories of Tarzan because the heirs of Edgar Rice Burroughs, the creator of Tarzan, obtained a trademark on the name “Tarzan.”
 So far, they’ve been able to use this trademark as a way to prevent unowned works.

-According to NOVA South Eastern University, “Disney has also obtained 19 different trademark registrations for the words “Mickey Mouse,” including live-action and animated television shows, cartoon strips, comic books, theme parks, and computer games.
+According to NOVA South Eastern University, “Disney has…obtained 19 different trademark registrations for the words “Mickey Mouse,” including live-action and animated television shows, cartoon strips, comic books, theme parks, and computer games.

 Disney also has trademark registrations for Mickey’s visual appearance for animated and live-action motion picture films.”
 The NOVA article notes that Disney’s Trademark is possibly more for the Steamboat Willie version of Mickey than the modern Mickey.
-So basically, Disney isn’t handing over Mickey to the public domain without a fight.
-And they’ve done just about everything they can to protect one of their most valuable assets.
+So basically, Disney isn’t handing Mickey over to the world without at least a little tool they might be able to use if the right situation arose.

 It sure will be interesting to see how Disney plans to navigate “public domain Mickey.”
-We’ll definitely be following along with the situation as we get closer to Disney not owning — at least partially — Mickey Mouse anymore.
+We’ll definitely be following along with the situation.
 Stay tuned to stay in the loop on what happens.

 Do you know everything about Mickey Mouse?
 Click here to find out!